 In response to the concern, ACHD ordered for an inspector to go to the construction site and evaluate, and now changes are set to be made according to Myron.

-We hope they will choose to specify LCD’s.
-A Longitudinal Channelizing Barricade (LCD) is a federally-designated type of traffic barricade.
-LCDs are designed to provide visual guidance for motorists and pedestrians.
+We hope they will choose to utilize LCD’s.
+A Longitudinal Channelizing Device (LCD) is a federally-designated type of traffic barricade.
+LCD’s are designed to provide visual guidance for motorists and pedestrians.
 They do not provide positive protection.
-An LCD fills the void in safety between the hazard that concrete barrier posses to motorists versus the gaps in lines of drums that allow vehicles and pedestrians into the work zone!
+An LCD fills the void in safety between the hazard that concrete barrier posses to motorists versus the gaps in lines of drums that allow vehicles and pedestrians into the work zone.